fohrloop/granite-code-corpus/README.md

 ```
 </details>

+# Want a version of this corpus with slight modifications?

+If you want to get this corpus with slight modifications, including some of the following:
+- Converting upper case characters to lower case
+- Ignoring whitespace (removing ngrams with whitespace)
+- Ignoring ngrams with one or more special symbols or other characters

+You may use the `ngram_show` from the [granite-tools](https://github.com/fohrloop/granite-tools/) (v.0.2.0+).

 # How the ngrams were created

 The code ngrams are based on source code from multiple popular open source repositories.
 The following repositories where cloned 2024-09-30.
 The latest `commit-hash` and the dominant language(s) is shown in parenthesis: